community-privacy/community-privacy.github.io/_pages/about.md

+---
+layout: about
+title: about
+permalink: /
+subtitle:

+news: false # includes a list of news items
+selected_papers: false # includes a list of papers marked as "selected={true}"
+social: false # includes social icons at the bottom of the page
+---

 *A 2-4 week residency focused on researching, co-designing, prototyping, and building open-source applications for community privacy, with emphasis on Applications for Vulnerable Communities, Community Co-Design, and Privacy Infrastructure.*

 As privacy-preserving applications mature beyond the infrastructure layer to reach end-users, it is crucial to anchor their design in the needs of real-world users.
 This residency invites researchers and builders to explore user-centric methodologies like participatory design and participatory threat modelling, in conversation with the privacy needs of communities and marginalised groups.